Social skills and autism spectrum disorder (ASD)

 Or you could use picture prompts to help your child learn how to play a particular game.
 For example, pictures could represent different steps in a restaurant play sequence – take the order, cook the food, serve the food, clear the table, pay the bill.

 Social skills training

 Social skills training can help your child develop social skills in a structured way.
-For example, Emotion-based Social Skills Training (EBSST) is a program that teaches emotions and social skills in individual or group therapy sessions.
+For example, the Westmead Feelings Program is a program that teaches emotions and social skills in individual or group therapy sessions.
 The Program for the Education and Enrichment of Relational Skills (PEERS®) is a social skills program for young children who have difficulty with friendships and interacting with peers.